James4Ever0/notes/Anonymity and open access to internet.md

 can we connect to tor with tor browser? we can launch the instance, check avaliability and then move on, with socks5 direct connection.

-inaccurate system time may prevent tor from starting.
+inaccurate system time may prevent tor from starting. the builtin tor bridges worked after i synced time with "ntpdate time.windows.com"

 have found multiple pools under github tag "clash". might found other pools with other tags.